 The Plant Paradox Shopping List (Printable pdf)

-When it comes to food, something we will have to deal with for at least twice a day for the rest of our lives, we need to allow for a bit of flexibility.
+When it comes to food, something we will have to deal with at least twice a day for the rest of our lives, we need to allow some flexibility.

-I tried to keep this lectin-free food list as short as possible and to make it print-friendly while giving it a look that makes it visually attractive.
+I tried to keep this lectin-free diet food list as short as possible and to make it print-friendly while giving it a look that makes it visually attractive.
 I am a visual person, and that’s very important for me.
-Plus, I think this will make a great hand note if any of your friends and family are asking you: “So, what else is out there to eat?”
+Plus, this will make a great hand note if your friends and family ask you: “So, what else is out there to eat?”

 This is not an exhaustive lectin-free food list.
 I tried to cover as much as possible in as little space as possible.
-There are probably hundreds of plant species that could get on this list, but I chose those more commonly used and available in as many regions as possible.
+Probably hundreds of plant species could be on this list, but I chose those more commonly used and available in as many regions as possible.

 I hope you find this plant paradox shopping list helpful, and if you do, please share it with your friends, family, and community.

-Also, I would be interested to hear your feedback.
+I would be interested in hearing your feedback.
 This list can certainly be improved if there is a need.

-More articles that explain The Plant Paradox and the lectin-light or lectin-free diet.
+More articles that explain The Plant Paradox and the lectin-free diet.